mcintogare/E101-AVC/README.md

 1) Now head to the ENGR101 Project 3 page following this link https://ecs.wgtn.ac.nz/Courses/ENGR101_2020T1/Project3 and scroll all the way down to the bottom of the page where you will see a section of Attachments.
 Click 'AVC_Win10.zip' and this will initiate a download of the zip file.

 2) Extract this zip file into any location you would like.
 Make sure you choose a reasonable and accessible location as these are the basis files of the project.

-3) After this process has finished, you will see the folders 'AVC_robot' and 'AVC_server' in the chosen location of your extraction.
+After this process has finished, you will see the folders 'AVC_robot' and 'AVC_server' in the chosen location of your extraction.

-4) Now go ahead and open Geany.
+#### Editing the AVC_robot makefile

+1) Open Geany.
 At the top left of the Geany window there should be an icon with a folder that says 'Open'.
-Click this and navigate to the 'AVC_robot' folder.
-Inside this folder you want to open 'makefile' AND 'robot.cpp'
+Click this and navigate to the **AVC_robot** folder.
+Inside this folder you want to open **makefile**

-#### Editing the AVC_robot makefile

-1) Make sure you are viewing 'makefile'.
-Highlight all of the text with "Ctrl + A" and paste the following text:
+2) In the makefile, highlight all of the text with **Ctrl + A** and paste the following text:

 ```
 INCLUDE = -I C:\\Users\Abigail\SFML\include